cares0/rest-docs-kdsl/docs/docs/guides/dsl-interface.md

 ```

 Two `ApiComponent` implementations, `ExampleApiResponseBody` and `ExampleApiQueryParameter`, were generated.
-Each holds the elements as `ApiValue`-typed properties corresponding to their respective components.
+Each holds the fields as `ApiField`-typed properties corresponding to their respective components.

 These generated `ApiComponent`s are then declared as type parameters for `SnippetGenerator` implementations,
 which are invoked in the `ApiSpec` implementation to call the appropriate [DSL functions](#http-component-dsl).